 “No,” he said.
 “For once, I’m seeing clearly.”

-The therapist noticed the change first.
+The physical therapist noticed the change first.

 “They’re participating,” she told William.
 “Really participating.”